Ethical Practice

 An acknowledgement will then be sent to you within 3 working days of receipt.

-For parents and carers and young adults contacting us regarding a complaint, we will also notify Birmingham City Council Complaints Team of your complaint.
+For parents and carers and young adults contacting us regarding a complaint, we will also notify the Birmingham City Council Complaints Team of your complaint.
 If we can, we will sort out your complaint straightaway, but sometimes we may need a little longer to investigate and reply.
-We will however send a reply within ten working days or let you know when you can expect to hear from us.
+We will, however, send a reply within ten working days or let you know when you can expect to hear from us.
 We will summarise the decision and agreed actions in writing.

 You can also register your complaint, comment, or compliment directly to Birmingham City Council via the following contact information.